Buprenex (injection - Buprenex)

 Generic Name: buprenorphine (injection - Buprenex) (byoo pre NOR feen)

 Brand Name: Buprenex

-Buprenex is used to treat moderate to severe pain.
+Buprenex is an opioid medicine used to treat moderate to severe pain.

 Buprenex may also be used for purposes not listed in this medication guide.